kadena-community/kadena.js/.changeset/strange-bees-talk.md

 '@kadena/react-ui': minor
 ---

-Add new width and height properties to sprinkles and update Box, Stack and Grid components to use them
+Add new width, height, and className properties to sprinkles and update Box, Stack and Grid components to use them